Headed to the Pinnacles in Berea, Kentucky? Check out our trail guide for East Pinnacle trail and the Eagle’s Nest and Buzzard’s Roost trail spurs.

 Once you’ve climbed up to the ridgeline, the hike to Eagle’s Nest and Buzzard’s Roost aren’t difficult.

-If you want to shorten the hike, I recommend going to East Pinnacles and Eagle’s Nest, and then skipping Buzzard’s Roost.
+If you want to shorten the hike, I recommend going to East Pinnacle and Eagle’s Nest, and then skipping Buzzard’s Roost.

 When the trees have leaves, the leaves partially obscure the view from Buzzard’s Roost.
 This spot probably has the best views in fall and winter.

 Watch out for poison ivy on this trail.
 It is EVERYWHERE.